mfidino/field_analysis/README.md

 # field_analysis

-This is a repository for the analysis of a project with the UIC and the Field Museum.
+This is a repository for the analysis of a project with UIC and the Field Museum.